abpframework/abp/docs/en/framework/infrastructure/event-bus/local/index.md

 }
 ````

-That's all. `MyHandler` is **automatically discovered** by the ABP Framework and `HandleEventAsync` is called whenever a `StockCountChangedEvent` occurs.
+That's all. `MyHandler` is **automatically discovered** by the ABP and `HandleEventAsync` is called whenever a `StockCountChangedEvent` occurs.
 You can inject any service and perform any required logic in your handler class.

 * **One or more handlers** can subscribe to the same event.
 * A single event handler class can **subscribe to multiple events** by implementing the `ILocalEventHandler<TEvent>` interface for each event type.